Generative Object Insertion in Gaussian Splatting with a Multi-View Diffusion Model: Conclusion

 We present a novel approach for 3D generative object insertion.
 Unlike existing methods that rely on SDS optimization or single-view inpainting with reconstruction, our approach introduces a ControlNet in conjunction with a pretrained video diffusion model, resulting in the development of a multi-view inpainting diffusion model, MVInpainter.
 This model ensures consistent inpainting results across various viewpoints, enabling the high-quality generation of 3D-consistent objects that seamlessly integrate into the scene from multiple angles.
 Additionally, we propose a mask-aware 3D reconstruction technique to improve Gaussian Splatting reconstruction from sparse inpainted views.
 Extensive experiments demonstrate the effectiveness of our approach in ensuring consistent, realistic, and harmonious insertions, while generating diverse, high-quality 3D content.

 \textbf{Limitations.} While our model excels at generative object insertion, it does have certain limitations.
 One key challenge is the lack of publicly available sufficient training data, which limits the model's ability to support 360-degree content generation, as illustrated in Fig. \ref{f_360}.
 This limitation could be overcome as more training data becomes available in the future.
 Another limitation is that the method cannot be directly extended to effective object removal, as shown in Fig. \ref{f_removal}.
 The main challenge is that the newly patched background often fails to align seamlessly with the original scene, resulting in reconstruction artifacts.
 Implementing distinct inpainting strategies for void areas and background regions within the editing zone could help address this issue, and we plan to explore this approach in future work.
+In addition, our current model has difficulty handling shadows from inserted objects.
+To ensure the newly-generated background remain unchanged, we extract the target object after inpainting and reintegrate it into the original background for subsequent reconstruction.
+However, as depicted in Fig. \ref{f_shade}, the segmentation model sometimes overlooks shadows, resulting in reconstructions without them.
+Manual adjustments to the mask or using advanced segmentation methods could resolve this issue, as demonstrated by the manually segmented cases on the right side of Fig. \ref{f_shade}.